AA Step 9 today, which makes direct amends to such people wherever possible except when to do so, would injure them or others.

 After about a year in AA with all that I do online, I realized that it was dishonest of me to not be specific and about what I do because the only reason not to would be out of self-centered fear.

-I was minimizing or being generic and I don’t like when other people minimize and be generic.
+I was minimizing or being generic, and I don’t like it when other people minimize and be generic.
 I like exact specific because that’s how I can relate.

 Syed: What’s the difference between making amends and offering an apology?

 The essence of AA Step 9 is to go from many of us, especially us alcoholics, or just as human beings are very good at making apologies.
 Oh, I’m sorry.
 I used to be sorry for a lot of things as when I drink, you need to be sorry for a lot of stuff to try and just repair.